 Our Boydell relations can be traced back to pre-Conquest ancestors, the Sadleirs to Henry VII's court.
 But some lines of the family have been traced back only to the nineteenth century.
 Research is ongoing and this site will always be a work in progress.
 Pages are updated frequently so family members may benefit from calling back periodically to see what has been added or updated.
 And as the Acknowledgments reveal, the site owes much to other FH researchers, so please contribute by emailing the webmaster or visiting the Guestbook.
 We are very happy to hear from family members or anybody who has an interest in the site.

 The great thing about knowledge is that we can share it freely without diminishing our own store of it.
 This site exists to share knowledge about the families that appear on its pages, about local history and about researching family history.
 I am happy for anybody to use the information here.
 Please credit the site by linking to it where appropriate, or otherwise acknowledging it, so others can share it.
 However if you want to copy any of the photos, please contact me,as many pictures are reproduced here with the permission of others and are not freely available.
 And I do hope you enjoy the site.

 We have a gallery with over 900 photos.
-To help fellow Family History researchers there is a links page connecting to sites of interest to them, whether old hand or novice, particularly those with an interest in our families and families with Devon roots.
+To help fellow FH researchers there is a links page connecting to sites of interest to them, whether old hand or novice, particularly those with an interest in our families and families with Devon roots, currently with over 200 links.
 And the Whites Directory page here lists the names of gentry, farmers and tradesmen from Devonshire villages and towns of relevance to our families.